-Cheryl's Question: The judge in superior court would not change child support order for father.
-He went to the local child support and told them he has custody (which he doesn't) and they changed the order.
+Cheryl's Question: The judge in superior court would not change the child support order for the father.
+He went to the local child support office and told them he has custody (which he doesn't) and they changed the order.
 Can they do that?

 Brette's Answer: None of that makes sense since custody is a matter of record - it can be checked.
 At the very least they should have asked to see the order.
 You need to contact them and show them the custody order.

 Jen's Question: If my ex's spouse adopts my son, do I still owe my ex-husband child support?

 Brette's Answer: No. If your child is adopted and you are no longer a legal parent, you no longer pay child support.
 You also give up all rights to having any relationship with your child.